pampers6988/MechaCar_Statistical_Analysis/README.md

-Assuming our significance level was the common 0.05 percent, our p-value (0.00000000001568) is above our significance level.
+Assuming our significance level was the common 0.05 percent, the p-value is above our significance level.
 Therefore, we do not have sufficient evidence to reject the null hypothesis, and we would state that the two means are statistically similar.

 T-test Lot #2